 I guess that is important.
 Artwork is not living.
 But it is a new language, a new experience.
 And by that, it can put the viewer into a new experience which he has forgot or has not experienced before.

-Art is frustration and joy mixed in an ocean called life death experience
+joy mixed in an ocean called life death experience

 Art is a continuous process of creating.
 Imagining.
 Bringing to reality.
 Exhibit.
 Destroy.
 Choose.
 Recreate.
 Wonder.
 Test.
 Inspire.
 Get Frustrated.
 Make a break.
 Or just enjoy some time in the atelier without any idea or any vision at all.
 Or enjoy the luxury of not even showing the art or the process of creating to anybody.
 What a rate opportunity to keep a personal secret.